Near-infrared spectroscopy: Agriculture

 Near-infrared spectroscopy is widely applied in agriculture for determining the quality of forages, grains, and grain products, oilseeds, coffee, tea, spices, fruits, vegetables, sugarcane, beverages, fats, and oils, dairy products, eggs, meat, and other agricultural products.
 It is widely used to quantify the composition of agricultural products because it meets the criteria of being accurate, reliable, rapid, non-destructive, and inexpensive.
 Abeni and Bergoglio 2001 apply NIRS to chicken breeding as the assay method for characteristics of fat composition.

 Remote monitoring

 Techniques have been developed for NIR spectroscopic imaging.
 Hyperspectral imaging has been applied for a wide range of uses, including the remote investigation of plants and soils.
-Data can be collected from instruments on airplanes or satellites to assess ground cover and soil chemistry.
+Data can be collected from instruments on airplanes, satellites or unmanned aerial systems to assess ground cover and soil chemistry.

 Remote monitoring or remote sensing from the NIR spectroscopic region can also be used to study the atmosphere.
 For example, measurements of atmospheric gases are made from NIR spectra measured by the OCO-2, GOSAT, and the TCCON.